Photo of education administrators

 LMU’s Financial Aid office provides information regarding various types of state and federal financial aid and financing options to further cover tuition and fees.
 Visit their website for options and details on Graduate Student Financial Aid, Cost of Living, and other valuable resources.
 Candidates are required to complete either the Free Application for Federal Student Aid (FAFSA) or California DREAM Act aid for consideration of financial assistance.

-Due to federal guidelines, federal student loans are available only to those students enrolled in an M.A. program alongside their credential program.
+Due to federal guidelines, federal student loans are available only to students enrolled in an M.A. program alongside a credential program.

 From the Program Director